Creating Access Tokens Using a Custom Integration

 Completed Web Registration

-Optionally add any Custom claims at this step by clicking the + Add button.
-Ensure the Name does not start with jit_ (DataTrails reserved names) or use any other well-known reserved claims.
+Ensure the Name does not start with jit_ or arc_ (DataTrails reserved names) or use any other well-known reserved claims.

 Record your Client ID and Secret

-Grant Permissions to Custom Integration
+Grant Access Permissions to your Custom Integration

-Integrations are secured by default, with no permissions within DataTrails.
-Create and assign an Access Policy to create and read DataTrails information.
+The steps below show how to create and assign an Access Policy to control the ability to create and read DataTrails information.

 1. Navigate to Access Policies on the sidebar